 Emphasize the importance of class selections and grades

 With college an infinitely distant four years away—a veritable lifetime when you’re all of 14—it can be difficult for freshmen to understand that their actions today will have repercussions tomorrow.
 Discuss which AP courses they might be interested in and which electives will help make them well-rounded college applicants with glowing transcripts.
 Remind them that their grades from all four years are going to show up on those transcripts and figure into their GPAs, so every class, every assignment, and every exam should be taken seriously.

 Create a four-year calendar that will give freshmen a better understanding of the goals and deadlines they’ll be juggling throughout high school.
 Having a visual timeline to look at will help them realize that college entrance exams and initial application deadlines really aren’t all that far away.

 Extracurricular involvement is an invaluable addition to a college application, so students should start choosing constructive extracurricular activities as soon as possible.
-Consistency with a particular activity can help a student stand out by demonstrating his or her ability to work at something diligently over time.
-For example, a student interested in writing might take journalism classes (if available) and write for the school’s newspaper with the goal of becoming its editor in his or her senior year.
+Consistency with a particular activity can help a student stand out by demonstrating their ability to work at something diligently over time.
+For example, a student interested in writing might take journalism classes (if available) and write for the school’s newspaper with the goal of becoming editor by senior year.
 Sticking with a sport can benefit students hoping to secure athletic scholarships.
-And joining clubs and other organizations is a great way to bolster a student resume.
-Help your freshmen by discussing their prospective major and career aspirations and suggest which extracurricular activities might give them a leg up in those areas.
+And joining clubs and other organizations is a great way to bolster a student résumé.
+Help your freshmen by discussing their prospective major and career aspirations, and suggest which extracurricular activities might give them a leg up in those areas.